bahrambeigy/pySPN/README.md

 pySPN
 =====

-Simple SPN (Substitution Permutation Network) implementation for educational purposes Full persian help can be found in the Help folder.
+Simple SPN (Substitution Permutation Network) implementation for educational purposes.

+Full persian help can be found in the Help folder.

 Requirements :